Hurence/logisland/README.md

 ## Setup a stream processing workflog

 A LogIsland stream processing flow is made of a bunch of components.
 At least one streaming engine and 1 or more stream processors.
 You set them up by a YAML configuration file.
 Please note that events are serialized against an Avro schema while transiting through any Kafka topic.
-Every `spark.streaming.batchDuration` each processor will processor it bunch of Events to eventually generate some new events.
+Every `spark.streaming.batchDuration` (time window), each processor will handle its bunch of Events to eventually generate some new events to the output topic.
-The following `conf/configuration-template.yml` contains all processor definitions.
+The following `conf/configuration-template.yml` contains a sample of processor definitions.

 ```YAML